dinusha92/istio-resources/README.md

 # istio-resources
 This repository contains Istio resources from installation to covering use cases of istio.

+The current installation are artifacts are created for Istio version 1.11.

 ### Install istio

 Istio can be installed a couple of [ways](https://istio.io/v1.11/docs/setup/install/).